arkavo/CUDA-METRO/README.md

 After the run, a graph of temperature vs magnetization and temperature vs susceptibility will be auto generated.
 If the graph is not desired, please comment out everything from line 21.

+# Contributions

+Contributions to this project are always welcome and greatly appreciated.
+To find out how you can contribute to this project, please read our [contribution guidelines](https://github.com/arkavo/CUDA-METRO/blob/main/CONTRIBUTING.md)

+# Code of Conduct

+To read our code of conduct, please visit [CUDA-METRO Code of Conduct](https://github.com/arkavo/CUDA-METRO/blob/main/CODE_OF_CONDUCT.md).